 A Martin from an Alternate Universe

-The CEO-7 is a lovely little guitar with a comfortable short-scale neck, but ample volume and projection.
-It has the versatility found in 14 frets free from the body and the round shoulders similar to a classical design, which offers some of that deep and resonant bottom end normally heard in traditional 12-fret Martins.
+The CEO-7 is a lovely little guitar with a comfortable short-scale neck, yet with ample volume and projection.
+It has the versatility found in 14 frets free from the body, but with round shoulders similar to a classical design, offering some of that deep and resonant bottom end typically heard in traditional 12-fret guitars.

 Plump and Juicy

-It has a plump boom to it that is not exactly the same sound that comes from the Standard 12-fret Martins.
+The voice has a plump boom to it that is not exactly the same sound that comes from the standard 12-fret Martins.
 It is not the same voice heard from the deep body 00 design used on the Women in Music models, nor is it the same type of sound heard from the Norman Blake models, which had a 14-fret 000 body shape matched to a 12-fret neck.
 For that matter, it is not exactly like any Martin I have heard before.
-In fact, the CEO-7 actually has a shape and cosmetics that suggest a Gibson L-00, and yet, it still sounds like a Martin, and an impressive one at that.
+In fact, the CEO-7 actually has a shape and cosmetics that suggest a Gibson L00, and yet, it still sounds like a Martin, and an impressive one at that.

 Old Time Sensibilities

-This guitar is the first in the CEO series to feature the traditional, hand-fitted dovetail neck joint.
-Martin’s dovetail has a wide V-shape tenon compared to other modern neck joints, which sets tightly into the matching mortise.
+Martin’s dovetail neck joint has a wide V-shape tenon compared to other modern neck joints, which sets tightly into the matching mortise, carved out of a solid mahogany block.
 The fit requires precision craftsmanship that can only be achieved by hand tools and keen expert eyes.
 It is so exact that a dovetail Martin can be strung up and played in perfect intonation without any glue in the joint.
 But most important, the wide V connection allows for considerable transference of resonant energy between the neck, neck block and the body of the guitar.
 You just do not have a vintage-style Martin or Gibson without it.

-Otherwise, it shares many other features with guitars in the Golden Era Series and Vintage Series.
-It has 1/4″ scalloped top braces identical to the 00-18V, but made from Adirondack spruce like those on the GEs, and it has cloth reinforcement strips on the sides.
-The 1-3/4″ neck features the Modified V profile, only carved a bit rounder, or cheekier, so it has a shape similar to that on the 000-18GE and 000-42 Marquis.
-Overall, it is a collection of specs found on tried and tested examples of the Martin vintage reissue fleet, but never seen in this exact combination before now.
+Otherwise, it shares many other features with guitars in Martin’s Vintage Series and the Golden Era series.
+It has 1/4″ scalloped top braces identical to the 00-18V, but made from Adirondack spruce like those on the GEs.
+Other Golden Era specs include the cloth reinforcement strips on the mahogany sides, and a short-scale neck with 1-3/4″ width at the nut, and a modified V profile carved a bit rounder, or cheekier, so it has the shape and feel of the 000-18GE and 000-42 Marquis.
+Overall, it is a collection of specs found on tried and tested examples of Martin’s vintage reissue fleet, but never seen in this exact combination before now.

 The CEO Designs

-Last year’s CEO-6 paid homage to the classic designs of their #1 rival, Gibson, with a 14-fret mahogany sloped shoulder dreadnought that greatly resembled Gibson’s J-42, complete with a Gibson-esque sunburst top and slanted headstock logo.
+The CEO-6 paid homage to the classic designs of Martin’s number one rival, Gibson, with a 14-fret mahogany sloped shoulder dreadnought that greatly resembled Gibson’s J-45, complete with a Gibson-esque sunburst top and slanted headstock logo.
 But aside from looks, the guitar had little to resemble a Gibson when it came to tone.
-Last week’s NAMM Show marked the debut of the new CEO-7, the first CEO model with a small body, and one that continues this slope-shouldered Gibson theme.
+Martin continued this slope-shouldered theme in a smaller body, with the release of the CEO-7.

 Evolution of the Species from Divergent Ancestors

-I spent a good half an hour with an early prototype of the CEO-7, several months ago.
-At the time it looked like they were making a Martin clone of the Gibson L-00.
-If I closed my eyes and traced the outline with my hand, I could swear it was an L-00.
-However, on closer inspection, it had the same 4-1/8″ depth of a 14-fret Martin 00, but with a silhouette that was slightly more symmetrical than an actual prewar L-00.
-And it did have that same Gibsonish sunburst finish.
+I spent a good half an hour with an early prototype of the CEO-7, several months before its debut.
+At the time it looked like they were making a Martin clone of the Gibson L00.
+If I closed my eyes and traced the outline with my hand, I could swear it was a Gibson.
+However, on closer inspection, it had the shallower 4-1/8″ depth of a 14-fret Martin 00, and the silhouette was slightly more symmetrical than an actual prewar L00.
+But it did have a Gibsonish sunburst finish, like the CEO-6.

-Be that as it may, when I strummed a G chord, the voice said “Martin,” even more than the CEO-6 that came before it.
-So I was not surprised when the model appeared at Summer NAMM with some cosmetic makeover, combining Gibson and Martin looks into one guitar, but with all the important structural features still in place that made that early prototype so memorable.
+When I strummed a G chord, the voice said “Martin,” even more than the CEO-6 that came before it.
+So I was not surprised when the model appeared at the Summer NAMM show with some cosmetic makeover, combining Gibson and Martin looks into one guitar, but with all the important structural features still in place that made that early prototype so memorable.

 The latest version retained the black faceplate on the front of the headstock, but gone was the slanted logo.
 In its stead is a vintage Martin script logo used on guitars in the Authentic Series.
-While it still has white, Gibsony tuner buttons and pale ivoroid binding, and no purfling on the back, it has a clear Martin toner, so the lovely Mahogany grain is seen clearly.
+While it still has white, Gibsony tuner buttons and pale ivoroid binding, and no purfling on the back, it has a transparent Martin toner, so the lovely mahogany grain is seen clearly.
 And the jet black ebony fingerboard has the descending “long pattern” dots of a vintage Martin 00-18.
-But for all its interesting looks, what makes the guitar such a success are the dimensions of the neck, the combination of tonewoods, the dovetail neck joint, and that new slope shoulder body shape.
+But for all its interesting looks, what makes the guitar such a success is how it feels and how it sounds, thanks to the dimensions of the neck, the combination of tonewoods, the dovetail neck joint, and that new slope shoulder body shape.